Jump toUpdate content

 How to use IPMI on a Dedibox server

-Reviewed on 19 September 2023 • Published on 11 June 2021
+Reviewed on 12 February 2024Published on 11 June 2021

 An Intelligent Platform Management Interface (IPMI) is an industry standard to describe the subsystem of a server providing remote management and monitoring capabilities.
 IPMI gives you a way to manage and monitor a server even if it is powered off or unresponsive, by using a network connection to the hardware.
-IPMI is made possible by the Baseboard Management Controller, a totally independent piece of hardware connected to your network card, composed of an I2C bus and a dedicated processor.
+IPMI is made possible by the Baseboard Management Controller, an independent piece of hardware connected to your network card, composed of an I2C bus and a dedicated processor.

 Some examples of features that can be remotely monitored via the IPMI include:

-• Ventilation
+• Ventilation,

-• Temperature
+• Temperature,

-• Voltage
+• Voltage,

-• Operating time
+• Operating time.

 Actions that can be carried out via IPMI include:

-• Rebooting via KVM
+• Rebooting via KVM,

-• Switching server off and/or on
+• Switching the server off and/or on,

-• Configuration of automatic notification in case of hardware problems (power supply failure, temperature anomalies etc)
+• Configuration of automatic notification in case of hardware problems (power supply failure, temperature anomalies, etc.),

-• Viewing of logs from the BIOS
+• Viewing of logs from the BIOS,

 • Accessing the serial port and BIOS over the network via serial console.